lightaprs/LightHABTracker-1.0/README.md

 <img src="images/lighthab_tracker_front.jpg" width="600">

-LightHABTracker will be available on https://shop.qrp-labs.com/ for order soon.
+LightHABTracker is available on https://shop.qrp-labs.com/aprs/LightHABTracker for order.

 **Note :** Antennas and batteries are **not included** in the package.
 The board provides SMA Female antenna connectors and a 3 x AA battery holder, so you can attach your own antennas and batteries (Energizer Ultimate Lithium recommended).